Research-Based

 thorne creatine review

-Creatine supplements have been rising in popularity since the early 1990s.
-With thousands of supplement companies jumping on board, it’s hard to find high-quality creatine among the sea of different brands and products.
+Creatine supplements have surged in popularity since the early 1990s.
+With thousands of supplement companies entering the market, finding high-quality creatine amid countless brands and products has become challenging.

 About Thorne Creatine

-Founded in 1984 by Paul Jacobson, Thorne is a supplement brand that provides a variety of products to enhance and support health.
-Their mission is to empower individuals to live healthier for longer through personalized, scientific testing and solutions.
+Founded in 1984 by Paul Jacobson, Thorne is a supplement company offering diverse products to enhance and support health.
+Their mission centers on empowering individuals to live healthier for longer through personalized, scientific testing and solutions.

 thorne creatine

-One of their most popular products, their creatine powder, is NSF Certified for Sport.
-This certification sets Thorne creatine above many others by providing third-party testing of their products to ensure they are free of harmful substances that are banned for athletes.
-It is easy to mix, colorless, odorless, and comes in a highly researched micronized form.
-Each serving contains 5 grams of creatine monohydrate.
+One of their most sought-after products, their creatine powder, holds NSF Certified for Sport status.
+This certification distinguishes Thorne creatine from many competitors by ensuring third-party testing for harmful substances banned for athletes.
+The powder mixes easily, remains colorless and odorless, and comes in a thoroughly researched micronized form.
+Each serving delivers 5 grams of creatine monohydrate.

 Thorne Creatine Benefits

-According to their website, Thorne creatine provides extensive benefits to athletes and exercise enthusiasts alike.
-Its benefits range from improving physical endurance and muscle performance to enhancing strength and promoting lean body mass.
+According to their website, Thorne creatine delivers extensive benefits to athletes and fitness enthusiasts.
+Its advantages range from improving physical endurance and muscle performance to enhancing strength and promoting lean body mass.

-Thorne also claims their creatine supplement helps to support cognitive function and healthy body composition, prevent injury, and provide nutrition support for those with increased needs who don’t get adequate creatine in their diet.
+Thorne also claims their creatine supplement supports cognitive function and healthy body composition, prevents injury, and provides nutritional support for individuals with increased needs who don’t obtain adequate creatine through their diet.

 Thorne Creatine Ingredients

-The main active ingredient in Thorne Creatine supplements is, you guessed it, creatine.
-But Thorne doesn’t just use any creatine, they use creatine monohydrate.
-There are many different types of creatine, but creatine monohydrate is the most common, and most well-researched form.
+The primary active ingredient in Thorne Creatine supplements is, unsurprisingly, creatine.
+However, Thorne utilizes creatine monohydrate specifically.
+While many different types of creatine exist, creatine monohydrate remains the most common and extensively researched form.

 thorne creatine ingredients

-Creatine is one of the most studied supplements worldwide.
-It is an organic compound naturally produced in the body.
-It’s similar to an amino acid, the building blocks for protein, which is why you can also get creatine from food, such as meat.
+Creatine ranks among the most studied supplements worldwide.
+This organic compound is naturally produced in the body and resembles an amino acid—the building blocks for protein—which explains why you can also obtain creatine from food sources like meat.

-Consuming dietary creatine can help boost your body’s creatine stores, which are mainly found in your muscles (95%).
-Your body’s creatine stores begin to deplete as your age or reduce your physical activity.
-Vegetarians and vegans tend to have lower creatine stores because they lack intake of dietary creatine.
+Consuming dietary creatine helps boost your body’s creatine stores, primarily located in muscles (95%).
+These stores naturally deplete with age or reduced physical activity.
+Vegetarians and vegans typically maintain lower creatine stores due to limited dietary creatine intake.

-Studies have found creatine to help improve exercise performance and recovery, and even benefit brain health.
+Studies demonstrate creatine’s ability to improve exercise performance and recovery while benefiting brain health.

-Research recommends creatine monohydrate be taken in doses of 3-5 grams per serving per day, or 20 grams divided into 4 servings throughout the day of 5 grams each during the loading phase.
-Thorne supplements not only contain gold-standard creatine, but they also provide it in science-backed doses for optimal absorption and benefits at 5 grams per serving.
+Research recommends creatine monohydrate doses of 3-5 grams daily, or 20 grams divided into four 5-gram servings throughout the day during loading phases.
+Thorne supplements not only contain gold-standard creatine but deliver it in science-backed doses for optimal absorption and benefits at 5 grams per serving.

 Does Thorne Creatine Work?